Jatbula Trail

 Jatbula Trail Cost: Check out the updated information on Jatbula Trail costs here.

 How to Book: Before you use the Northern Territory’s official government website to book your Jatbula Trail trip, you need an account on the booking system with a valid email address, as well as a credit card to pay for the trip with.
+See our complete guide on how to book and tips for ensuring you get one of the coveted bookings.

 Then use the Northern Territory Parks Booking System to book your multi-day walking trail reservation.
 Choose the Jatbulta walk and include your start date, number of nights, and number of people.
 Next, choose a campground.
 Finally, reserve your trip and complete the final details, pay, and you’re set to go trek the Jatbula Trail!